USI makes a deliberate effort to accommodate the special circumstances and unique needs of home-schooled students in the admissions process

-Qualified home schooled students are also eligible for consideration of departmental scholarships.
+Qualified home-school students are also eligible for consideration of departmental scholarships.
 Home schooled students applying for academic scholarships are evaluated on the same basis as all other students.
-Grade point average and standardized test scores (Sat, ACT) serve as the primary criteria
+Grade point average and standardized test scores (Sat, ACT) serve as the primary criteria.

 Standardized Test Scores

-All students applying for admission to the University of Southern Indiana are required to take either the Scholastic Aptitude Test (SAT or the American College Test (ACT).
-These tests should be taken prior to application to the University
+Home-schooled students applying for admission to the University of Southern Indiana are required to take either the Scholastic Aptitude Test (SAT or the American College Test (ACT).
+These tests should be taken prior to application to the University.

-The University understands that the academic transcripts of home schooled students may differ from those of public and private high school students.
-Home school transcripts are required for admission to the University and they should include:
+The University understands that the academic transcripts of home school students may differ from those of public and private high school students.
+Home-school transcripts are required for admission to the University and they should include: